brittmagee/ecommercepractice/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+## Brittani's CSM Technical Interview | Cypress.io
+Hi Tia, Jada, Abram and Jonathan!

+Please reference the information below to get everything up and running.
+I wanted to use a website template to create my tests and CI.

+Hope you enjoy! ~ Brittani

-## Practice eCommerce site with React.js & Cypress.io testing
+### Cypress.io practice testing site with React.js eCommerce template
-### Actual store products can be found at [Masterminds Connect](https://mastermindsconnect.com/)
+#### Website template can be downloaded at [Envato Elements | Stora - React Ecommerce NextJs, ReactHooks...](https://elements.envato.com/stora-react-ecommerce-nextjs-reacthooks-WUYFYPQ)
+#### If you would like to check out the actual store from the artist, Marco, you may visit his website [Masterminds Connect](https://mastermindsconnect.com/)

 First, run the development server: